 You couldn’t ask for a better return in Google search results – and the campaign didn’t even have to pay for the rankings!

-I recommend that candidates get a domain name like Denise’s, just using your full name and nothing else.
+I recommend that candidates get a domain name like Denise had, just using your full name and nothing else.

 You don’t need to use your middle name or your maiden name with your married name if that’s not how your name will appear on the ballot.
 Your first and last name will be fine.

-Denise was known professionally as and was on the ballot as Denise Trager Dvorak, therefore her domain was her entire name.
+Denise was known professionally was on ballot as Denise Trager Dvorak, therefore her domain was her entire name.

 Using your full name for a domain works great.